We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 Your doctor considers many factors when recommending medical treatment for hepatitis B or C, including whether the viral infection is acute or chronic and the extent of liver damage.

-NYU Langone hepatologists and infectious disease specialists prescribe medication when they have determined that without treatment, the hepatitis B virus is very likely to damage the liver over time.
-People with chronic hepatitis B may need to take antiviral medication for the rest of their lives to prevent liver damage.
+NYU Langone hepatologists and infectious disease specialists prescribe medication when they have determined that without treatment, the hepatitis B virus poses a risk of damaging the liver over time.
+At NYU Langone, liver specialists are conducting clinical trials of new medications that may reduce the need to take treatment indefinitely.

 Someone with HIV infection or AIDS may have a weakened immune system and is therefore more likely to develop liver damage.
-The U.S. Centers for Disease Control and Prevention strongly recommends that people with HIV infection who are diagnosed with hepatitis B immediately begin treatment with antiviral medication.

 If your doctor prescribes antiviral medication, you take it by mouth once daily.
-Your doctor monitors the effectiveness of medication using blood tests and imaging tests during annual follow-up visits.
+Your doctor monitors the effectiveness of medication using blood tests and imaging tests during follow-up visits.

-Doctors recommend avoiding alcoholic beverages and high doses of acetaminophen throughout treatment because these substances can lead to liver damage.
+Doctors recommend avoiding alcoholic beverages and high doses of acetaminophen throughout treatment, because these substances can lead to liver damage.

 For people with hepatitis C, the goal of treatment with antiviral medication is to prevent the virus from replicating, or copying itself, and to eliminate the virus from the bloodstream.
 If the hepatitis C virus has been in the body for more than six months, the infection is considered chronic.
 Without treatment, most people with acute hepatitis C develop the chronic form of the disease.
+Doctors treat both acute and chronic forms of hepatitis C with antiviral medications.

-After the course of antiviral medication is complete, doctors consider hepatitis C cured when blood tests reveal no evidence of the hepatitis C virus for at least six months.
+After people with hepatitis C finish their course of antiviral medication and blood tests reveal no evidence of the C virus for at least six months, they are considered cured.
 Most people remain clear of the virus permanently if treatment is successful.
 However, it is possible to become reinfected or infected with a different genotype of the virus, so preventive measures remain important even for someone who has had treatment.

 Learn more about our research and professional education opportunities.